i30817/libretro-mkscumm/README.rst

 ``pip install --force-reinstall libretro_scummvm_playlist``

-If you'd like to try to download missing coverart until a PR with scummvm names is added to the thumbnail server try to install and use libretrofuzz:
+If you'd like to try to download missing coverart until a PR with scummvm names is added to the thumbnail server try to install and use libretro-fuzz:

-``pip install --force-reinstall libretro_fuzz``
+``pip install --force-reinstall libretrofuzz``

 libretro-scummvm-playlist [OPTIONS] [CFG]
   :CFG:                 Path to the retroarch cfg file.
 If not default, asked from the user.